fvangef/mlgsc/README.md

 the same inputs as `mlgsc_train` (namely, an alignment and a tree), but instead of directly building a classifier, it does the following:

 1. Randomly draw one sequence from the alignment.
 This sequence becomes the _test sequence_, while all the other sequences form the _training set_.
+The test sequence is thus not part of the training set;
-2. Build a classifier using the training set and the tree.
+2. Build a classifier using the training set and the tree;
 3. Classify the test sequence using the classifier.

 This procedure is repeated one hundred times (the number can be changed with option `-r`).